Home » Appetizer Recipes » Fried Red Tomatoes (in oil or air fryer)

 Fried Red Tomatoes are a delicious twist to the traditional fried green tomato!
 Crispy outside and red, ripe tomato on the inside!

 Fried Tomatoes are a classic Southern comfort food dish.
-Now, normally when you think of fried tomatoes, you think of Fried Green Tomatoes.
+Normally when you think of fried tomatoes, you think of Fried Green Tomatoes.
 But what about juicy, red ripe tomatoes?
 Especially for those of you who don’t like green tomatoes, this is the perfect recipe for you!
 The crispy golden coating provides a crunchy contrast to the soft, tender slices of red tomatoes on the inside.
 I’m gonna show you how to fry them the old-fashioned way and a more modern way by using the air fryer!

 A stack of breaded and Fried Red Tomatoes.